 Looking back at the last 45 years of tech history it is hard to argue that this has delivered the tech and digital economy that citizens deserve.
-The technical revolution and its permeating each of our lives was not, and could not, have been planned.
+The technical revolution and the extent to which it's permeating each of our lives was not, and could not, have been planned.
 It could not have been understood in advance.